Soft-CAM: Making black box models self-explainable for medical image analysis: Introduction

+While post-hoc attribution-based methods provide intuitive visualizations of discriminative regions, they frequently approximate rather than accurately reflect the model’s true reasoning \cite{adebayo2018sanity, arun2021assessing, saporta2022benchmarking} and are often valid only under strong regularity assumptions \cite{gunther2025informative}.
+Their post-hoc nature further limits their effectiveness---particularly in clinical applications \cite{arun2021assessing}---due to low faithfulness, reliability, and consistency.
+Consequently, their visual outputs may not accurately reflect the model's internal decision-making \cite{adebayo2018sanity, saporta2022benchmarking}.
+Moreover, post-hoc techniques often struggle to precisely localize disease-relevant regions in medical images \cite{arun2021assessing}, where the scarcity of ground-truth annotations further complicates validation.
+To address these challenges, inherently or self-explainable models have been proposed \cite{rudin2019stop}, embedding interpretability directly into their architectures \cite{brendel2018bagnets, chen2019looks, koh2020concept}.
+By coupling prediction with explanation, self-explainable models provide interpretable and transparent insights, in line with human reasoning.
+However, their reliance on specialized architectures limits generalization to widely used CNN models.

-Motivated by these challenges, we propose SoftCAM, a straightforward generalization of Class Activation Maps (CAM) that uses a convolution-based classifier to transform any black-box CNN into a self-explainable model.
-By removing the final pooling layer and replacing the fully connected classification layer with 1x1 convolutions, SoftCAM turns classical CNNs into fully convolutional networks, generating class-specific evidence maps that are directly used for predictions.
-Our contributions are: \begin{itemize} \item We introduced SoftCAM, a simple modification to CNNs that enables self-explainability, and experimentally demonstrate that the resulting model preserves classification performance across three clinically relevant medical datasets spanning different imaging modalities. \item We showed that regularizing evidence maps using ElasticNet, a regularizer combining both ridge and lasso penalties, enhances the model's explanations. \item We evaluated five widely used traditional CAM-based post-hoc explanation methods, showing that SoftCAM most often outperforms them across a broad range of explainability metrics and across all three considered medical imaging datasets and modalities. \end{itemize}
+Motivated by these limitations, we introduce SoftCAM, a simple yet effective framework that makes CNNs inherently interpretable without relying on post-hoc explanation methods.
+SoftCAM generalizes the concept of class activation maps to transform conventional CNNs into self-explainable models.
+By removing the final global average pooling layer and replacing the fully connected classifier with a convolution-based class-evidence layer, SoftCAM converts standard CNNs into fully convolutional architectures that generate explicit, class-specific evidence maps used both for prediction and visual explanation.
+Evaluated on two widely used CNN architectures, we showed that the resulting SoftCAM-based models maintain competitive accuracy with their black-box baselines while achieving superior interpretability across three clinically relevant medical imaging datasets spanning three modalities.
+Furthermore, applying ElasticNet regularization, which combines ridge and lasso penalties, on evidence maps improves explanations both qualitatively and quantitatively, while revealing a task-dependent trade-off between sparsity and density.
+Finally, a comprehensive evaluation against five widely used post-hoc attribution methods showed that SoftCAM consistently outperforms these approaches on various explainability metrics.